hibbitts-design/grav-plugin-helios-open-reader/README.md

 ## Templates

 - **publication-list** – Publications home template displaying a card grid of all publications (multi-publication mode)
-- **publication-home** – Publication home template displaying publication metadata and a card grid of its sections (multi-publication mode)
+- **section-list** – Reader home for single-publication mode and recommended publication home in multi-publication mode; displays the reader header, resume reading strip, and section card grid
-- **section-list** – Reader home template for single-publication mode; displays the reader header, resume reading strip, and section card grid
+- **publication-home** – Alternative publication home template for multi-publication mode (legacy; `section-list.md` is recommended for new sites)
 - **section-page** – Section reading page with configurable section N header, optional Learning Objectives block from frontmatter, and main content; extends the full Helios base with sidebar and Prev/Next navigation
 - **default-toc** – Content page with a right-column Table of Contents; set `template: default-toc` in any page's frontmatter to enable (requires the page-toc plugin, included)